todogroup/governance/goals.md

 - Improve and refresh TODO Website
 - Increase geographical availability
 - Assess TODO tooling (slack, mailing lists, github)

-## LF Staff SG:

-### ➡️ Cultivate growth and adoption of OSPOs

-- Release at least 6 new OSPO case studies
-- Launch 6 new OSPO guides
-- Host 8 OSPOlogy sessions
-- Build out and run OSPO Survey 2022
-- Create and publish a OSPO Maturity Model

-### ➡️ Grow the membership base

-- Grow TODO membership by 20%

-### ➡️ Create value for all members

-- Improve and refresh TODO Website
-- Run 2 TODO Satisfaction Surveys to get feedback, >80% satisfaction
-- Host at least 2 OSPOCons
-- Host first OSPOCon in APAC
-- Increase geographical availability
-- Assess TODO tooling (slack, mailing lists, github)

-> TBD: We will soon open a TODO Strategic goals Wishlist for 2023, so (1) the TODO Community can share their ideas for next year and (2) we have a place to store the ideas that can be accomplished for 022

 ## 📌 2021